 The school further enriches the musical experiences of its pupils by collaborating with external partners.
-At the end of the school year for the Liverpool Cathedral Schools Singing Programme (Big Sing), Year 2 and Year 3 classes are invited to join a collaborative performance with all the involved primary schools at Liverpool Cathedral.
+At the end of the school year for the Liverpool Cathedral Schools Singing Programme (Big Sing), Year 2 and Year 5 classes are invited to join a collaborative performance with all the involved primary schools at Liverpool Cathedral.
 Parents and carers are invited to attend and celebrate their children's achievements.
-Children in Year 4, work with singing teachers as part of the Sing for Sefton project, resulting in a performance at The Atkinson.
-(Free for participants and spectators).